About

 What causes TGCT?

-Research shows that TGCT forms when cells abnormally produce too much of a protein called colony stimulating factor 1 (CSF1), leading to tumor formation.
-This protein attracts immune cells expressing colony stimulating factor 1 receptor (CSF1R), leading to inflammation and potentially permanent joint damage.
+Research shows that TGCT forms when cells make too much of a protein called colony-stimulating factor 1 (CSF1), which causes tumor growth.
+This protein attracts immune cells expressing colony stimulating factor 1 receptor (CSF1R), leading to inflammation and swelling.
+TGCT can lead to potentially permanent joint damage in some cases.

 PVNS?
 GCT‑TS?